essoduke/jQuery-tinyMap/README.md

 # jQuery-tinyMap Plugin

-This plugin will help to create the Google Maps on page.
+This plugin will help to create the Google Maps easier on page.

 Online documentation and demonstration:
 http://app.essoduke.org/tinyMap/